gsidsid/gptio/README.md

 # GPTIO
-A simple typescript alternative to langchain custom tools in a few hundred LOC.
+A simple typescript alternative to langchain custom tools in a few hundred LOC to buck all the pointless prompt psuedoscience and cut to the chase.

 ![Demo Gif](examples/demo.gif)